-- Playing techniques for Orff instruments develop foundational skills used for hand percussion and melodic percussion instruments. - Playing techniques for unpitched percussion instruments such as hand drum, tambourine, shakers. - Demonstrate the proper way to play instruments that are scraped, struck and shaken either using Orff instruments or using ordinary items from around the classroom or home (e.g., cereal boxes, canisters, plastic tubs). - Demonstrate proper care and use of classroom instruments. - Using do-sol, read and perform an ostinato on a pitched barred instrument using quarter notes and/or two eighth notes and/or quarter rests. - Play on an un-pitched percussion instrument a steady beat at various tempi as indicated on a two to five line staff or in response to images that indicate a particular speed (e.g., rabbit/tortoise). - Play a written or echoed rhythm, a steady beat, a steady beat with dynamics (i.e., loud and quiet), various tempi on an Orff instrument using two mallets or unpitched percussion instrument. - Identify various non-pitched percussion instruments (timbre). - Use appropriate labels when describing classroom instruments.
+- Playing techniques for Orff instruments develop foundational skills used for hand percussion and melodic percussion instruments. - Playing techniques for unpitched percussion instruments such as hand drum, tambourine, shakers. - Demonstrate the proper way to play instruments that are scraped, struck and shaken either using Orff instruments or using ordinary items from around the classroom or home (e.g., cereal boxes, canisters, plastic tubs). - Demonstrate proper care and use of classroom instruments. - On pitched barred instruments, read and perform melodies or ostinatos using C, D, E, and F pentatonic scales. - Play on an un-pitched percussion instrument a steady beat at various tempi as indicated on a two to five line staff or in response to images that indicate a particular speed (e.g., rabbit/tortoise).

+- Play a written or echoed rhythm, a steady beat, a steady beat with dynamics (i.e., loud and quiet), various tempi on an Orff instrument using two mallets or unpitched percussion instrument. - Identify various non-pitched percussion instruments (timbre). - Use appropriate labels when describing classroom instruments

-• Self and group-critique of instrumental techniques while performing rhythm, beat, and dynamics.
+- Self and group-critique of instrumental techniques while performing rhythm, beat, and dynamics. - Respond to conductor's cues.